sc-ventures/cloudbreak-documentation/docs/upgrade.md

 ### Update Cloudbreak Deployer

-To upgrade Cloudbreak to the newest version, perform the following steps:
+To upgrade Cloudbreak to the newest version, perform the following steps.

+**Steps**

 1. On the VM where Cloudbreak is running, navigate to the directory where your Profile file is located: